Skip to content

 In short

-Docs and wiki platforms store your organisation's internal knowledge, runbooks, and documentation — content that often contains strategic plans, technical architecture, and personnel information.
-For EU buyers, the key criterion is operator jurisdiction and whether document content can be reached under the US CLOUD Act.
-Top-rated EU options on EU Vetted include Nuclino (Germany, 5/5), Anytype (Germany, 5/5), CryptPad (France, 5/5), and HumHub (Germany, 5/5).
+Docs and wiki platforms store your organisation's internal knowledge, runbooks, and documentation, content that often contains strategic plans, technical architecture, and personnel information.
+For EU buyers, what settles the sovereignty question is operator jurisdiction and whether document content can be reached under the US CLOUD Act.
+Strong EU options on EU Vetted include Nuclino (Germany, EU-owned, EU-hosted), Anytype (Germany, EU-owned, EU-hosted), CryptPad (France, EU-owned, EU-hosted, end-to-end encrypted), and HumHub (Germany, EU-owned, EU-hosted).

 FAQ